 - about 40 pecan pieces

 In a medium bowl, sift together the flour and baking powder.
 Set aside.

 Put the sugar and butter in a medium mixing-bowl, and work with your fingers to blend them together (it’s really good for your skin, too).
 Add in the egg yolk and the vanilla, and mix with a fork.
 Pour in the flour mixture, mix it in with the fork, and when the dough starts to feel drier, knead it into a ball with your hands.
 Cut it in two, roll each half in a log, about 4 cm (1 1/2 inch) in diameter.
 Put the logs, each of them wrapped tightly in plastic wrap, in the freezer for about ten minutes (the fridge will work too, but leave them in for about an hour).

 Preheat the oven to 180°C (350°F) and line a cookie sheet with parchment paper.
-Take one log out of the freezer, unwrap it, and use a sharp non-serrated knife to cut it in slices, about 4 mm (1/6 '') in thickness.
-Put the slices on the cookie sheet, spacing them a little (they won't spread much).
+Take one log out of the freezer, unwrap it, and use a sharp non-serrated knife to cut it in slices, about 4 mm (1/6 ”) in thickness.
+Put the slices on the cookie sheet, spacing them a little (they won’t spread much).
 Press a pecan piece on top of each one.
 Bake for ten to twelve minutes, until the edges start to turn golden.
-Turn out on a rack to cool, and repeat with the other log.
+Transfer to a rack to cool, and repeat with the other log.
 (I suggest you make one batch well-cooked, and the other a little undercooked, to please everyone.)